-- 43. Whatever approach to growth we adopt we need first to look at the area that lies beyond the Special Protection Area (SPA) 5km zone of influence.
-This is required by Policy NRM6 (Thames Basin Heaths Special Protection Area) retained from the South East Plan which requires priority to be given to directing development to those areas where potential adverse effects on the SPA can be avoided without the need for mitigation measures. - 44.
-Although it was the least preferred option in last year's consultation, we must nevertheless consider first the development potential of those areas that lie in the more rural south western part of the district and comprises the settlements of Odiham, North Warnborough, Greywell, South Warnborough, and Long Sutton.
+- 45. Whatever approach to growth we adopt we need first to look at the area that lies beyond the Special Protection Area (TBHSPA) 5km zone of influence.
+This is required by Policy NRM6 (Thames Basin Heaths Special Protection Area) retained from the South East Plan.
+It requires priority to be given to directing development to those areas where potential adverse effects on the TBHSPA can be avoided without the need for mitigation measures. - 46.
+Although it was the least preferred option in the 2014 consultation, we must nevertheless consider first the development potential of those areas that lie in the more rural south western part of the district and comprises the settlements of Odiham, North Warnborough, Greywell, South Warnborough, and Long Sutton.
 Part of it also includes the western side of Hook.
-Its potential capacity (excluding the potential development site known as "land west of Hook") has still to be tested.
-The emerging Odiham & North Warnborough Neighbourhood Plan has identified a potential for around 164 further homes within the parish13.
+Its full capacity has still to be tested.
+The emerging Odiham & North Warnborough Neighbourhood Plan has identified a potential for around 164 further homes within the parish25.
 There are also development opportunities at both South Warnborough, Long Sutton and land west of Hook.

-Total number of new homes opportunity that are identified on shortlisted sites14 from land beyond the Thames Basin Heaths SPA Zone of Influence
+Total number of new homes opportunity that are identified on shortlisted sites26 from land beyond the Thames Basin Heaths TBHSPA Zone of Influence

-Parish Total number of potential new homes from shortlisted 'Candidate' sites
+Parish Total number of potential new homes from 'Shortlisted' sites

 Greywell 0

 Long Sutton 115

-Odiham & North Warnborough 611
+Odiham & North Warnborough 384

 South Warnborough 79

-West of Hook 15 87
+West of Hook 27 87

-Total 892
+Total 665